anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 - [Starling-X](https://www.starlingx.io/): cloud infrastructure software stack for the edge
 - [Triple-O](https://wiki.openstack.org/wiki/TripleO): for installing, upgrading and operating OpenStack clouds

-The Rference Implementation (RI-1) is responsible for the implementation and usage details of these tools.
+The Reference Implementation (RI1) is responsible to choose the tools for the implementation and shall specify implementation and usage details of the chosen tools.